SSujjall/SSujjall/README.md

 Currently working with .NET and React.js.
 Aspiring to forge a career in software development.

-* 🌍  I'm based in Nepal
+* 🌍  I'm based in Nepal.
 * 🖥️  See my portfolio at [sujalmaharjan.netlify.app](http://sujalmaharjan.netlify.app)
 * ✉️  You can contact me at [sujalmhz@gmail.com](mailto:sujalmhz@gmail.com)
-* 🧠  I'm learning Dotnet and JavaScript
+* 🧠  I'm learning Dotnet and React.

 ### Skills